5 Reasons Why do school buses stop at train tracks?

 Conclusion

 All school buses must stop at railroad crossings when the gate is up.
 It is hazardous not to do so and may cause students to lose their lives.
 Trains are high-speed, and they move much quicker than any bus.
-They can easily hit any school bus that is not stopping at the railroad crossing.
+They can easily hit any school bus not stopping at the railroad crossing.